vvvar/lib-thread-messenger/README.md

 ## Usage example

-Let's imagine that we're challenged with a task to create simple application that shall ask user for name from console-based UI and print it.
+Let's imagine that we're challenged with a task to create a simple application that shall ask the user for a name from console-based UI and print it.
 Sound's childish, isn't it?
 But let's now imagine that user data should be handled in one thread and processed in another.
-Now we should somehow pass data between UI thread and worker thread.
+Now we should somehow pass data between UI thread and the Worker Thread.

 First, include main header file:
 ```CPP
 #include <lib-thread-messenger/ThreadMessenger.hpp>
 ```

-Let's definine the data.
+Let's define the data.
 All classes that we would like to transfer between threads should inherit from `MessageData` that can be found in the `message` namespace.
-Here is how it will lok like:
+Here is how it will look like:
 ```CPP
 class UserData: public MessageData
 {